Controlling quality and obtaining full accreditation are not solely for marketing purposes.

 2. RECRUITMENT AND ENROLMENT OF STUDENTS_ QA RECRUIT CODE: The document is to outline the principles, policies, and procedures that govern the recruitment and enrolment of students at the institution.
 This includes ensuring transparent, fair, and consistent processes in admissions, recognizing prior learning, and setting clear terms and conditions for enrolled students.
 It also addresses the admission of students with criminal convictions to ensure safety and compliance with legal and ethical standards, aiming to provide equal opportunities for education while maintaining community trust and security.

-3. PROGRAMME DELIVERY QA DELIVERY CODE: The documents is to ensure the highest standards of programme delivery and research at the MI Swiss.
+3. PROGRAMME DELIVERY QA DELIVERY CODE: The documents are to ensure the highest standards of programme delivery and research at the MI Swiss.
 This includes monitoring student progress, recruiting qualified tutors, providing ongoing academic staff development, offering clear guidance for face-to-face tutoring, ensuring effective learning and assessment strategies, and regularly reviewing academic staff performance.
 These documents collectively aim to enhance the quality of teaching, learning, and assessment, thereby ensuring that students receive a supportive, effective, and high-quality educational experience.

 4. ASSESSMENT QA ASSESSMENT CODE: The documents is to ensure integrity, fairness, and high standards in student assessments.
 This includes setting clear disciplinary procedures, examination regulations, criteria for approving examination centers, addressing exceptional mitigating circumstances, defining unfair practices in assessments, providing guidelines for moderators, outlining policies for internal moderation, detailing the role and selection of external examiners, and the nomination process for their appointment.
 These documents collectively aim to uphold the quality and credibility of the assessment processes, ensuring that student evaluations are conducted ethically, transparently, and consistently across all programs.